 Our brains also seem to have issues with processing taste when the stimuli break expectation patterns.
 This is something I found out by pure coincidence when I was a little kid.
 I never really tried to understand it, but the answer came to me in the midst of my research.

-One day, I was too lazy to use a spoon to eat soup my mom cooked for dinner.
-Instead, I decided it is a smart idea to use a straw.
-I'd be able to finish much faster without the need to deal with the whole spoon business.
+One day, I was too lazy to use a spoon to eat the soup my mom cooked for dinner.
+Instead, I decided it was a smart idea to use a straw.
+I’d be able to finish much faster without the need to deal with the whole spoon business.
 The first portion of soup that got into my mouth through the straw made me realize what regret tastes like…

 We’re used to associating straws with sweet drinks, so when I tasted soup instead of the subconsciously anticipated sweetness – my previously learned taste patterns were sent all over the place.
 At that point, it was imminent that my brain processed that soup flavour as something disgusting.
 When in reality, after I switched back to eating it with the spoon, it tasted as good as always.

 This concept of playing with minds can be successfully used in a gastronomy industry to offer new and unique experiences to the customers.
-If you're working in a restaurant, café or a bar – it's not the worst idea to experiment with breaking expectations of your visitors.
+If you’re working in a restaurant, café, or a bar – it’s not the worst idea to experiment with breaking expectations of your visitors.

 Cross-modality of human senses

-Silvia Peleteiro discusses this concept in her paper titled 'How our senses interact: the concept of cross-modality'.
+Silvia Peleteiro discusses this concept in her paper titled ‘How our senses interact: the concept of cross-modality’.
 Research shows that human senses are not separate systems.
-Parts of our brain that process different stimuli use each other to produce more complete end-results, as the information from one can greatly influence the work of another and vice versa.
+Parts of our brain that process different stimuli use each other to produce more complete end-results, as the information from one can greatly enhance the work of another and vice versa.